 This extended loss relief carry back applies to losses attributable to allowances given under CAA01\S164 in respect of abandonment expenditure incurred on or after 7 August 2000 and on or before 11 March 2008 (see OT28100).

 For AP’s beginning on or after 12 March 2008 this extended loss relief provided in respect of abandonment expenditure is provided in respect of general decommissioning expenditure.
-Further extension is provided by CTA2010\S42 - see OT21065.[]()
+Further extension is provided by CTA2010\S42 - see OT21065. {#}

 For expenditure incurred in connection with decommissioning carried out on or after 21 March 2012, the extended loss relief carry back provided by CTA2010\S40 takes account of any mineral extraction allowances under CAA2001\S403 provided in respect of decommissioning expenditure.